cklit/smartbeogram/README.md

 - Different wires, depending on how you decide to connect it all together in the end :) Example in the Hardware guide-PDF.

+# ESPHome
+If you are using Home Assistant, you might be interested in using the fantastic ESPHome software instead.

+- Copy the beogram-esphome.yaml file to your ESPHome folder

+- Change SSID and password to your own

+- Connect optocoupler to TX pin (GPIO1 on Wemos D1 Mini)

+- Add the ESPHome integration to Home Assistant

+- NOTE: This has not been tested yet, so if the code does not work, try changing Line 23: "inverted: true" to "inverted: false"

 # Credit
 A huge thanks to Maurizio for helping me realizing this idea :)